Krutarth007/mdla-icu-fairness-audit/README.md

 > Patel K, Beedala P. Unmeasured but Not Unbiased: Demographic Information
 > Encoded in Clinical Missingness Patterns and Its Implications for Fairness
-> in Critical Care Mortality Prediction. *Journal of the American Medical
+> in Critical Care Mortality Prediction.
-> Informatics Association*.
-2026.
 [In review]

 ---